Topics Map > Learning Technology > Honorlock

 - Prevents students from accessing other programs or websites during their quiz unless otherwise specified in the proctoring settings.
 Proctoring tools will require students to close other browser tabs and/or programs if the settings require it.

-- Honorlock uses automated scans to detect suspicious activity such as talking to someone or leaving the room during the quiz.
-An instructor may also enable a setting in Honorlock that makes an Honorlock proctor manually skim through the footage to double-check for anything that the A.I. may have missed.
-The footage is deleted after a set period of time and is not viewable by any third parties besides the instructor and the optional proctor from Honorlock.
+- Honorlock uses automated scanning to detect suspicious activity such as talking to someone or leaving the room during the quiz.
+The instructor cannot view a live stream of a student taking their quiz.
+However, if the automated proctoring system detects and ongoing issue, a live Honorlock rep may pause the student's quiz attempt in order to address the violation before resuming the quiz.
+Any recorded footage is deleted after a set period of time and is not viewable by any third parties besides the instructor and the optional proctor from Honorlock.
 The webcam requirement is optional and is only required on a quiz if the instructor so chooses.

 - Screen-captures the student's desktop while taking their quiz